roydukkey/sass-module-string/README.md

 @use 'sass-string/string';
 ```

-*Note:* Since its functionality is enhanced by this library, the combined API hides the native `list.index()` function.
+*Note:* Since its functionality is enhanced by this library, the combined API hides the native `string.index()` function.